 WATER for PROFIT - Should private companies manage public supplies?

+ABOUT THIS STORY Should water ever be managed or owned by private companies?
+After a century in which U.S. water supplies have largely been publicly controlled, the status quo is changing.
+Today, strapped for cash to rebuild crumbling infrastructure, more communities are turning their water systems over to private firms, which promise savings.
 But in a world where the fresh water supply is increasingly stressed, critics say water is too vital a resource to trust to the private sector - that ability to pay for water should not dictate its availability.
 Free trade advocates say the 'market' handles the distribution of food - so why not water?
-The answer might be this: You can survive a lot longer without food than you can without water.
+The answer might be this: You can survive a lot longer without food than you can without water. - Steve Pfarrer |

 It's easy to take it for granted.
 Turn on the tap, and out it flows.
 You don't usually think about where it's coming from or where it goes - or who oversees that flow.